OGGM/oggm/docs/input-data.rst

 The size of the local glacier map is given in number of grid points *outside* the glacier boundaries.
 The larger the map, the largest the glacier can become.
-Therefore, user should choose the map border parameter depending on the expected glacier growth in their simulations: for most cases, a border value of 40 or 80 should be enough.

 Here is an example with Hintereisferner in the Alps:

 .. ipython:: python
    :suppress: